paraspell-research/xcnft-pallet/README.md

 ## Other tests 🕹️

-To test the pallet we constructed various unit tests with variations of data.
-To run these tests use command:
+To test the pallet, we constructed various unit tests using variations of data.
+To run these tests use the command:

 Clone the [following repository](https://github.com/paraspell-research/polkadot-sdk) and run the following commands: